jeffreyan11/laser-chess-engine/README.md

 Laser 0.1: 179-180th, 2377 elo as of Oct 11, 2015.

-Most recent estimated ELO for Laser 0.2 beta is 2580 +/- 40 on the CCRL 40/4 list (tested 17/10/15) and 2597 +/- 80 (tested 18/10/15) on the CCRL 40/40 list (95% CI), tested using cutechess-cli (http://cutechess.com/).
+Most recent estimated ELO for Laser 0.3 beta is 2657 +/- 40 on the CCRL 40/4 list (tested 06/11/15) and 2597 +/- 80 (tested 18/10/15) on the CCRL 40/40 list (95% CI), tested using cutechess-cli (http://cutechess.com/).

 The code was compiled with MinGW, GCC version 4.9.2.
-All engines used their default hash sizes and one thread on an i5-4690 using the appropriate equivalent time controls.
+All engines used their default settings and one thread on an i5-4690 using the equivalent time controls.

 Engines used for testing: Fridolin 2.00, Maverick 1.0, and Jellyfish 1.1.
 Thanks to the respective authors for making their engines available for public use.

 ### Engine Personality
+- Materialistic
-- Overpushes pawns in quieter positions
+- Overextends pawns, especially in quiet positions
 - Poor endgame play (there is little to no endgame code)